import logging

 try:

-from npdoc_to_md import render_md_from_obj_docstring
+from npdoc_to_md import render_obj_docstring

-txt = render_md_from_obj_docstring(obj=func, obj_namespace=func.__name__)
+txt = render_obj_docstring(name)

 except ModuleNotFoundError: